charlesportwoodii/rpq-server/README.md

 composer require rpq/server
 ```

 For information about how to create jobs, and schedule tasks take a look at the [Getting Started Guide](docs/Getting%20Started.md).
 The [docs](docs) directory also contains more information on specific aspects of RPQ.
+The [examples](examples/) directory also contains a few job worker examples which you can use as reference.

 ## License